Ending Inventory Key Takeaways

-If you're an interested businessman and sell goods, you've most probably heard about "ending inventory" This term explains the total value of products a company still has for sale at the end of an accounting period.
+If you’re an interested businessman and sell goods, you’ve most probably heard about “ending inventory” This term explains the total value of products a company still has for sale at the end of an accounting period.
 It is a piece of vital information for businesses not only for the chance of selling more but also for projecting marketing and sales for the next month, quarter, or year.
-That's why we mentioned almost all the details of ending inventory, from the description to the benefits, here in this post to help you better understand the topic.
+That’s why we mentioned almost all the details of it, from the description to the benefits, here in this post to help you better understand the topic.

 Reading further, you will learn about the ending inventory formula, why it is crucial for businesses of all sizes, and how 3PL companies help improve ending inventory management in detail.

 - What Is the Formula to Calculate Ending Inventory?

 - Why Is Ending Inventory Important?

 - How to calculate ending inventory using FIFO?

 What Is the Formula to Calculate Ending Inventory?

 Ending inventory describes the financial value of your available stock status at the end of an accounting period.
 This information is vital to appropriately calculate the cost of goods sold (COGS) and ending inventory balance.
 Once a given accounting period finishes, you take your beginning inventory, add net purchases and subtract the COGS.
 The resulting figure shows your ending inventory value.
 To reach an accurate total, you need to claim all your inventory as an asset initially.
 Shortly, it refers to the sellable goods in your warehouse you have leftover at the end of an accounting period.
 When it comes to knowing how to calculate ending inventory, various methods impact your financial results at the end of the day.
 Let’s start with the first one: the FIFO method.